 The last Assistant Quartermaster was Lt.
 Darius D. Clark, a graduate of the Military Academy.
 Ranking 40th in his class, he joined the 2nd Infantry as a 2nd Lieutenant in 1849.
 He became a 2nd Lieutenant in the 6th Infantry in 1851.

 Captain Swords' dream had been to make Fort Scott "the crack post of the frontier, even going ahead of Leavenworth."
-Perhaps for a time it was and certainly it might have been had not the war in Mexico expanded the frontier to the Pacific Ocean, necessitating new posts westward.
+Perhaps for a time it was and certainly it might have been if the war in Mexico had not expanded the United States' frontier to the Pacific Ocean, necessitating new posts westward.
 The buildings fronting onto the parade ground were handsome and gracious, built to last a hundred years as some have.
 A classical touch was added, when the Well Canopy and Magazine were finished.
 Post Commanders may well be forgiven if they felt some pride in being given Fort Scott to command and regret when they were ordered to leave.

 The information for this section was taken from the Historic Furnishings Report for the Quartermaster Storehouse at Fort Scott by Sally Johnson Ketcham.